harrydehix/vant-api/guides/1-getting-started.md

 However, if you have installed the Weather Link software, configured your weather station there, and _selected USB as the communication type_, you will need to run the **CP210X USB to Serial Converter**.
 This utility is included in the Weather Link software.
 You can run it from the Windows Start menu by selecting _WeatherLink_ **>** _CP210X USB to Serial Converter_.

 ## 2. Install MongoDB Community Edition
 Your api manages a MongoDB database.
 That's why MonoDB has to be installed.
-Following the instructions [here](https://www.mongodb.com/try/download/community).
+Follow the instructions [here](https://www.mongodb.com/try/download/community).

 ## 3. Install the vant-api package